lexicHQ/docs/message-object.md

 Regardless what platform you are targeting the bot for, the framework gives you a message object with same format.

-An example JSON data for a `facebook` message is:
+An example JSON data for a `facebook` message:

 ```
 {